esjacobs/esjacobs.github.io/_posts/2018-07-24-Modeling_The_Movie.md

     TypeError: must be str, not list

-Our best classifier (logreg) accuracy was
+My best classifier (logreg) accuracy was

 0.6945555555555556

 using C = 10 with an l1 penalty.

-And our best regression R$^2$ score was
+And my best regression R$^2$ score was

 0.21460320119560503

 with an $\alpha$ = .15

-There is no reason we shouldn't be able to achieve better than this given more time in the future.
+There is no reason I shouldn't be able to achieve better than this given more time in the future.

 Future recommendations are numerous.
 There are many different ways possible to make this score better, the only constraint being time.

 In terms of data collection, there are several other large databases to access, including imdb's itself as well as Metacritic's.
-It is entirely possible we have all the Metacritic scores, but we could always use more.
-Plus, Metacritic has statistics such as whether the movie is part of a franchise and how well the previous film did.
-We can, of course, make that data ourselves, but again, time is a factor here.
+It is entirely possible I have all the Metacritic scores, but I could always use more.
+Plus, Metacritic has statistics such as whether the movie is part of a franchise and how Ill the previous film did.
+I can, of course, make that data myself, but again, time is a factor here.

-We would also like access to more of the cast and crew including producers, cinematographers, composers, editors, and more of the cast.
-After all, the theory underlying this entire endeavous is that people make movies and people are consistent in their product.
+I would also like access to more of the cast and crew including producers, cinematographers, composers, editors, and more of the cast.
+After all, the theory underlying this entire endeavor is that people make movies and people are consistent in their product.

-We could impute null values, especially with things like box office revenue, opening weekend box office revenue, Rotten Tomatoes scores, which could all replace Metacritic scores as the target variable.
+I could impute null values, especially with things like box office revenue, opening weekend box office revenue, Rotten Tomatoes scores, which could all replace Metacritic scores as the target variable.
 It would then be a simple mapping from one to the other.
 There could easily be more Rotten Tomatoes scores than Metacritic.

 In terms of feature engineering, there are always more columns to make.
-We could use polynomial features on our numerical data.
-We could just use directors and writers.
-We could run more n-grams on the titles.
-We could change our min_dfs per column.
-We could sift down out list of actor weights.
-We could go back and try to get the actors averages like before.
+I could use polynomial features on my numerical data.
+I could just use directors and writers.
+I could run more n-grams on the titles.
+I could change my min_dfs per column.
+I could sift down out list of actor weights.
+I could go back and try to get the actors averages like before.

-Finally, there are more models for us to use.
-Several will allow us to tune hyperarameters to eek out better scores.
+Finally, there are more models for me to use.
+Several will allow me to tune hyperarameters to eek out better scores.
 There are models that work better with NLP.
-We can try a neural network for both classification and regression.
+I can try a neural network for both classification and regression.
 With can try a passive aggressive classifer.
-And we'll do all that and we'll predict movie scores and eventually they'll make a movie about us.
+And I'll do all that and I'll predict movie scores and eventually they'll make a movie about me.

 And that's my capstone!
 Wasn't it great?